 - 7. Select which certificates you want to recover: - Recover certificates by date specify the issuance date after which any keys will be recovered.

-- Recover a specific number of certificates specify the number of keys you want to recover.
-For example, if you specify 3, the three most recent keys will be recovered. - Select Certificates to recover manually select the certificates from a list of all available certificates.

-8. Click Next.
+- Select Certificates to recover manually select the certificates from a list of all available certificates. - 8.
+Click Next.

 Carry out one of the following, depending on the option you selected on the previous screen: